akveo/digitsquare/README.md

 [MIT](http://opensource.org/licenses/MIT)

 ## Support
-For any additional information as well as with any suggestions or offers please refer to [Flatlogic homepage](http://flatlogic.com)
+For any additional information as well as with any suggestions or offers please refer to [Akveo homepage](http://akveof.com)